elliotjreed/elliotjreed/cv.md

 ### **E-Commerce & IT Manager (Director)**, Polyverse _2012 - 2015_

-Responsible for e-commerce operations, including automation, marketing, website design, eBay and Amazon management and integrations, and customer service management.
+Responsible for e-commerce operations and software development.

 - Designed and implemented several Magento-based websites and internal systems in PHP, Python, MySQL, and Javascript;
 - Managed Google and Facebook PPC advertising, and multi-channel content on eBay and Amazon;